 If I had to pick the most entertaining movie I've seen, I would undoubtedly mention Scorsese's GoodFellas.

-Often associated with the 'gangster movie' image, this film does not merely showcase guns, blood, betrayal, and conspiracy; it artistically captures the irony of life and the fall from glory.
+Often labeled as a 'gangster movie,' this film does not merely showcase guns, blood, betrayal, and conspiracy; it artistically captures the irony of life and the fall from glory.

-Watching this film, I felt deeply how intricately Scorsese's artistic spirit is woven into it.
+Watching this film, I felt deeply how Scorsese's brilliant artistic spirit is intricately woven into it.

-The basic framework of the movie is based on true events.
+The basic framework of the film is based on true events.

-Specifically, it revolves around the Air France heist of the 1960s and the Lufthansa robbery, which has become legendary in American crime history since 1978.
+It revolves around the Air France heist of the 1960s and the Lufthansa robbery, which has become legendary in American crime history in 1978.

-However, Scorsese is not satisfied with merely chronicling crime.
-He meticulously follows the perspective of the protagonist, Henry Hill, vividly portraying a human life from the moment he steps into the criminal world, through its glamorous peak, and down to its tragic downfall.
+However, Scorsese does not settle for simply chronicling a crime saga.
+He meticulously follows the perspective of the protagonist, Henry Hill, vividly portraying a human life from the moment he steps into the world of crime, through its glamorous peak, and down to its disastrous downfall.

-The characters in the film are not official mafia members.
+The characters in the film are not official members of the Mafia.
 Henry (played by Ray Liotta) and Jimmy (played by Robert De Niro) are thoroughly excluded due to their Irish heritage.
-Only those of pure Italian descent are 'officially' accepted in the mafia world.
-Thus, they are merely 'associates' of the mafia, followers in a subcontracting relationship.
+Only those of pure Italian descent are 'officially' accepted in the Mafia world.
+Thus, they are merely 'associates' of the Mafia, followers in a subcontracting relationship.

 Yet, they possess a unique ambition and longing.
-Despite the limitations of not being able to belong to the organization, they taste power and wealth alongside the mafia, feeling sufficiently part of that world.
-In contrast, Tommy (played by Joe Pesci), being of pure Italian descent, had the qualification to enter the organization and eventually achieves 'official membership' in the latter part of the film.
+Despite the limitations of not being part of the organization, they taste power and wealth alongside the Mafia, feeling sufficiently like a part of that world.
+In contrast, Tommy (played by Joe Pesci), being of pure Italian descent, qualifies for membership and eventually achieves 'official induction' in the latter part of the film.

 This point is one of the ironies the film presents.

-Despite committing the same crimes and taking the same risks, their fates are divided solely by bloodline.
+Despite committing the same crimes and taking the same risks, their fates are divided by mere bloodline.

-The reason the film is engaging is not only due to the thrill of the criminal acts but also because it dramatically reveals how sweet the criminal world initially appears and how it ultimately devours one's life.
+The reason the film is engaging is not only due to the thrill of the criminal acts but also because of the dramatic revelation of how sweet the criminal world initially appears and how it ultimately devours one's life.

-Henry idolized the mafia from a young age.
+From a young age, Henry idolized the mobsters.
 They seemed like the coolest and most successful guys in the neighborhood.

-Ironically, drugs brought them money while hastening their destruction.
+Ironically, drugs brought them money while simultaneously hastening their downfall.

 Henry became addicted to drugs, and the organization began to fracture.
 Friends who initially shouted, 'We're a team,' eventually betrayed and killed each other.
 What is remarkable about Scorsese is that he does not simply present this story in a heavy and dark manner.
 He immerses the audience with his unique sense of music, rapid editing, and sometimes even humorous direction.

-Notably, the scene where Henry takes his girlfriend into the Copacabana club is a legendary one-take shot in film history.
-Starting from a narrow kitchen alley and leading to a glamorous club table, that scene overwhelmingly shows how special Henry's world appeared.
+Notably, the scene where Henry takes his girlfriend into the Copacabana club is a legendary single take in film history.
+Starting from a narrow kitchen alley and leading to the glamorous club table, that scene overwhelmingly shows how special Henry's world appeared.

 At the same time, Scorsese does not hesitate to depict brutal violence.
-Particularly, the scene where Tommy casually kills a young man throws the audience into shock and discomfort.
-In that moment, we realize how dangerous and brutal this world is.
+Particularly, the scene where Tommy kills a young man for fun shocks the audience with both horror and discomfort.
+In that moment, we realize just how dangerous and brutal this world is.

 Goodfellas is not just a simple gangster movie; it is a tragedy and satire that encapsulates human desire, limitations, and the irony of downfall.
-As Henry's final confession reveals, he ultimately returns to an ordinary life, but the bitter truth that he can no longer live in the world he dreamed of is presented to the audience.This film earned Joe Pesci an Academy Award for Best Supporting Actor, won three BAFTA awards for Best Director, Best Editing, and Best Supporting Actor, and even claimed the Silver Lion at the Venice Film Festival.
+As Henry's final confession reveals, he ultimately returns to an ordinary life, but he presents the bitter truth to the audience that he can no longer live in the world he once dreamed of.This film earned Joe Pesci an Academy Award for Best Supporting Actor, won three BAFTA awards for Best Director, Best Editing, and Best Supporting Actor, and even took home the Silver Lion at the Venice Film Festival.

-Therefore, I confidently call this work the representative piece where Martin Scorsese's artistic spirit shines the brightest.
+Therefore, I confidently call this work the masterpiece where Martin Scorsese's artistic spirit shines the brightest.

 Good Neighborhood, Wealthy District Information |